 - Emma Wagstaff looks at French poetry, and the relationship between literature and the visual arts, both underpinned by investigation of literary forms and their relationship to time.

-- Aengus Ward works in the fields of medieval Spanish history and historiography, textual editing, diachronic phonology and syntax.
+- Aengus Ward works in the fields of medieval Spanish history and historiography and digital textual editing.

 - Andrew Watts is a specialist in nineteenth-century French prose fiction, especially the work of Honoré de Balzac.
 His current research focuses on adaptations of classic novels from this period in a variety of different media including silent film, graphic novels, and stage musicals.